 1. Disable Optimized Battery charging in iOS

 It is an AI-based feature that monitors your iPhone use and battery consumption.
-Accordingly, it allows the iPhone to charge to a certain percentage and then stops the charging.
-It is designed to prolong the battery life of the iPhone.
-The user can disable this feature though if they want complete one hundred percent battery charge on their iPhones.
+Accordingly, it allows the iPhone to charge to a certain percentage and then stop charging.
+This feature is designed to prolong the battery life of the iPhone.
+The user can disable this feature, though, if they want a complete one hundred percent battery charge on their iPhones.

 1. Go to the Settings app.